Avignon Papacy: Submission

 Under Pope Clement VI (1342–1352) the French interests started dominating the papacy.
-Clement VI had been Archbishop of Rouen and adviser to Philippe IV before, so his links to the French court were much stronger than those of his predecessors.
+Clement VI had been Archbishop of Rouen and adviser to Philip IV before, so his links to the French court were much stronger than those of his predecessors.
 At some point he even financed French war efforts out of his own pockets.
 He reportedly loved luxurious wardrobe and under his rule the extravagant life style in Avignon reached new heights.

 Clement VI was also pope during the Black Death, the epidemic that swept through Europe between 1347 and 1350 and is believed to have killed about one-third of Europe's population.
-Also during his reign, in 1348, the Avignon papacy bought the city of Avignon from the Angevins.
+Also during his reign in 1348, the Avignon papacy bought the city of Avignon from the Angevins.

 Pope Innocent VI (1352–1362), born Etienne Aubert, was less partisan than Clement VI.
 He was keen on establishing peace between France and England, having worked to this end in papal delegations in 1345 and 1348.
 His gaunt appearance and austere manners commanded higher respect in the eyes of nobles at both sides of the conflict.
 However, he was also indecisive and impressionable, already an old man when being elected Pope.
-In this situation, the King of France managed to influence the papacy, although papal legates played key roles in various attempts to stop the conflict.
+In this situation, the king of France managed to influence the papacy, although papal legates played key roles in various attempts to stop the conflict.

-Most notably in 1353 the Bishop of Porto, Guy de Boulogne, tried to set up a conference.
+Most notably in 1353, the bishop of Porto, Guy de Boulogne, tried to set up a conference.
 After initial successful talks the effort failed, largely due to the mistrust from the English side over Guy's strong ties with the French court.
 In a letter Innocent VI himself wrote to the Duke of Lancaster: "Although we were born in France and although for that and other reasons we hold the realm of France in special affection, yet in working for peace we have put aside our private prejudices and tried to serve the interests of everyone."

 With Pope Urban V (1362–1370), the control by Charles V of France of the papacy became more direct.
 Urban V himself is described as the most austere of the Avignon popes after Benedict XII and probably the most spiritual of all.
 However, he was not a strategist and made substantial concessions to the French crown especially in finances, a crucial issue during the war with England.
-In 1369 Pope Urban V supported the marriage of Philip the Bold of the Duchy of Burgundy and Margaret III, Countess of Flanders, rather than giving dispensation to one of Edward III of England's sons to marry Margaret.
+In 1369, Pope Urban V supported the marriage of Philip the Bold of the Duchy of Burgundy and Margaret III, Countess of Flanders, rather than giving dispensation to one of Edward III of England's sons to marry Margaret.
 This clearly showed the partisanship of the papacy; correspondingly, the respect for the church dropped.